-While the POC was led by our technical staff, the customer and OEM representatives were on site during the engagement.
-The POC was conducted in two phases over a one week period.
-The first phase tested NetApp and EMC ExtremIO; a second phase tested the identical test parameters against Pure and Violin.
+While the POC was led by our technical staff, the customer and OEM representatives were on-site during the engagement.
+The POC was conducted in two phases over one week.
+The first phase tested NetApp and Dell EMC ExtremIO; a second phase tested the same parameters against Pure and Violin.

-The test results provided the customer with an objective assessment of the performance they can expect in their environment, and the organization was provided with a full report of test results that they can use as they consider a flash deployment to enhance their ability to analyze massive data sets.
+The customer received an objective assessment of the performance they could expect in their environment, and the organization received a full report of test results for reference as they consider how a flash deployment might enhance their ability to analyze massive data sets.

 The Flash Lab proof of concept from WWT resulted in: